Stratification theorems for exponential sums in families: Introduction

 and to a bound

 which is in many cases essentially optimal (on probabilistic grounds for instance).
-In the case of sums with one variable ($V$ is a curve, so that $d=1$), this is the same as $w<2$, and this explains why one-variable character sums, or sums of trace functions, are so useful in so many problems of analytic number theory.
+In the case of sums with one variable ($V$ is a curve, so that $d=1$), this condition is the same as $w<2=2d$, and this coincidence explains why one-variable sums (either character sums, or sums of trace functions) are so useful in so many problems of analytic number theory.

 In the case of genuinely multi-variable sums, however, the issue is much more complicated.
 Elementary examples show that although the condition $w\leq d$ holds very often, it can sometimes fail (many concrete examples will appear in Section~\ref{sec-examples}).
 This direct observation immediately gives an idea of how to proceed: even if~(\ref{eq-square-root}) does fail for some particular sum, it is also a fact that in many applications, one has to deal with more than one exponential sum of the same type, and it may be enough to prove that ``most'' instances do satisfy~(\ref{eq-square-root}).
-This leads to what are know as \emph{stratification} results for families of exponential sums.
+This leads to what are known as \emph{stratification} results for families of exponential sums.
 This is the main topic of this paper.

-Our first goal is to recall some of the known stratification results, focusing on the results of Fouvry and Katz~\cite{fouvry-katz}, which built on the work of Katz and Laumon~\cite{katz-laumon}.
+Our first goal is to recall some of the known stratification results, focusing on the results of Fouvry and Katz~\cite{fouvry-katz}, which built on the foundational pioneering work of Katz and Laumon~\cite{katz-laumon}.
 The second goal is to complement these results by providing \emph{uniform} statements about such stratifications.
-These are of importance in recent work of Bonolis, Pierce and Woo~\cite{bpw}, which indeed provided the motivation to write this survey.
+These are of importance in recent work of Bonolis, Pierce and Woo~\cite{bpw}, which provided the motivation to write this survey.

 The exponential sums we will consider are special cases of the general form above.
 Precisely, they will be of the form